-Reducing greenhouse gas (GHG) emissions is a global issue that requires global engagement and action.
+Reducing greenhouse gas emissions is a global issue that requires global engagement and action.

-GHGs do not recognize sovereign borders.
+Greenhouse gases (GHGs) do not recognize sovereign borders.
 Climate change risks stem from the cumulative effect of GHG emissions from all nations.
-By 2025, about one-third of global energy-related GHG emissions are projected to come from OECD* nations and two-thirds from non-OECD nations – the single largest being China, accounting for nearly 30 percent of projected global energy-related GHG emissions.
-With emissions rising fastest in the broader developing world, climate change risks cannot be addressed by actions taken in the developed world alone.
+By 2040, about one-quarter of global energy-related GHG emissions are projected to come from OECD* nations and three-quarters from non-OECD nations, the single largest being China, alone accounting for nearly one-quarter of projected global energy-related GHG emissions.
+With emissions rising fastest in developing countries, climate change risks cannot be addressed by actions taken in the developed world alone.
 Global engagement is required.
 Unilateral action by any country or jurisdiction could result in unintended consequences that could distort markets, reduce competitiveness of trade-exposed industries and undermine intended environmental objectives – without reducing climate change risks to that country or jurisdiction.

 *The Organisation for Economic Co-operation and Development